cpeditor/cpeditor/src/Telemetry/README.md

 # Telemetry

-This folder contains code that directly sends or gets data from internet.
+This directory contains sources/headers that directly sends or gets data from internet.
-The code here requires that internet connectivity to run properly.
+The code here requires internet connectivity to work properly.

-**All the code in this folder must be under the namespace telemetry**
+**All the code in this folder must be under the namespace `Telemetry`.**

----

-> Chinese translation below this line

----

-> Russian translations below this line